 Ref Activity/Area KEY CONTROLS OR PROCESSES IN PLACE TO MITIGATE RISK If you cannot implement all controls below, you must consider if you can safely undertake the activity Where likelihood of transmission remains High, you must consider if it is acceptable to proceed.
 Likelihood of transmission with all key controls in place COMMENTS If you cannot implement all controls OWNER / LEAD OFFICER 15 Staff welfare facilities Consider maximum occupancy of the staff room bearing in mind social distancing guidelines.
 Staffroom is 30m2 (not including kitchen area).
 Staff to socially distance at all times and clean down all equipment before and after use.
 Do not share cups, crockery and cutlery.
 Staff to bring and wash up their own items Medium Maximum of 12 staff to use at one time, with social distance.
 If excess numbers, the music room is to be used MC Travel to/from school a)by foot, bike or private car All persons (staff and pupils) to avoid public transport, where possible walking and other forms of travel should be encouraged.
 Where walking not possible for staff, arrangements to be made for them to park on-site, where possible.
-Medium The majority of staff do not live within walking distance and there is no on site parking plus congestion charge to pay. and option of driving to nearby if Westminster continue to support parking.
+Bike storage to be provided The majority of staff do not live within walking distance and there is no on site parking plus congestion charge to pay.
+Option of driving to nearby no longer possible as Westminster are not continuing to support parking.
+02.11.20 Lockdown -school to ask for parking dispensation.
 MC b) by public transport If public transport use is unavoidable, consideration to be given to arrangements to minimise, where practical, rush hour use of public transport by staff and pupils.
 Face coverings to be worn on public transport, in line with government guidance.
-School to put suitable procedures /arrangements in place to support the hygienic removal of face coverings on arrival at school (see B3d above) Medium Masks can be provided for public transport.
+School to put suitable procedures /arrangements in place to support the hygienic removal of face coverings on arrival at school (see B3d above) High Masks can be provided for public transport.
 Staff to be instructed about hygienic removal on Inset Day.
+Tubes and buses much busier.
 MC